hannahpeeler/30-Day-Challenge/README.md

 This is the one day that I don't have anything due for me classes.
 I can feel the end of the semester coming.

 My engineering communication presentation went better than expected!

+I performed my first duty as the new Vice Chair of IEEE at UT, I went to the Presidents' transition meeting!
+I've very excited to have more resonsibiities next year.